PIMCO Strategic Income Fund (NYSE:RCS) Shares Pass Above 50 Day Moving Average of $5.11

 PIMCO Strategic Income Fund Dividend Announcement

-The business also recently announced a monthly dividend, which will be paid on Tuesday, January 3rd.
-Stockholders of record on Monday, December 12th will be issued a $0.051 dividend.
-This represents a $0.61 dividend on an annualized basis and a dividend yield of 11.75%.
+The firm also recently disclosed a monthly dividend, which will be paid on Tuesday, January 3rd.
+Investors of record on Monday, December 12th will be issued a dividend of $0.051 per share.
+This represents a $0.61 dividend on an annualized basis and a yield of 11.75%.
 The ex-dividend date is Friday, December 9th.

 Hedge Funds Weigh In On PIMCO Strategic Income Fund